Examples of Sexual Misconduct

 - An inappropriate gift (such as lingerie).

-- A prolonged hug when a brief hug is customer behavior.
+- A prolonged hug when a brief hug is customary behavior.

 - Kissing on the lips when a kiss on the cheek would be appropriate.

 Sexual exploitation or sexual abuse can also include verbal behavior such as: